jocoos-public/dev-book/_posts/2023-07-02-App_API_Documentation.md

 -------------
 ## Introduction

-This document contains specifications of the FlipFlop Lite v2 App API.
+This document contains specifications of the FlipFlop Cloud v2 App API.
 Calling App API requires API key and secret which is issued when you create an app from the user console.

 ## URLs